-Men in their 50 are often viewed as being in the prime of their life – experienced, mature, and competent.
-Women, on the other hand, despite having gained the same experience and maturity, often begin to feel invisible after the age of 50.
-A Forbes article cites research that shows “as men age, they are viewed as more valuable and competent in the workplace.”
+Men in their 50s are often viewed as being in the prime of their life – experienced, mature, and competent.
+On the other hand, despite having gained the same experience and maturity, women often feel invisible after age 50.
+Forbes cites research that shows “as men age, they are viewed as more valuable and competent in the workplace.”
 Conversely, the same research shows that “women lose their credibility with every new wrinkle.”

-Novelist and screenwriter Ayelet Waldman, in a 2015 interview spoke about her impending 50th birthday and explained the experience this way: “I have a big personality, and I have a certain level of professional competence, and I’m used to being taken seriously professionally.
+Novelist and screenwriter Ayelet Waldman, in a 2015 interview, spoke about her impending 50th birthday.
+She explained: “I have a big personality, and I have a certain level of professional competence, and I’m used to being taken seriously professionally.
 And suddenly, it’s like I just vanished from the room.
 And I have to yell so much louder to be seen.
 I just want to walk down the street and have someone notice that I exist.”

 Of course, the workplace is just one example.
-Author Hilary Mantel describes women over 50 as the “invisible generation,” not just in their professional lives, but also in how they are viewed in their personal lives as well.
+Author Hilary Mantel describes women over 50 as the “invisible generation.”
+Not just in their professional lives, but also in their personal lives.

-But this perceived invisibility comes with some perks, as an article in Psychology Today addressing the invisibility of older women points out.
+But this perceived invisibility comes with some perks, as an article in Psychology Today points out.
 “First, let’s be clear: quite a number of these women are not issuing a lament but a proclamation of relief.”
-With fewer people paying attention, many women actually feel a sense of freedom to be themselves without fear of judgment.
+With fewer people paying attention, many women actually feel a sense of freedom.
+Fewer eyes on them means less fear of judgment.
 The Atlantic explains, “As women become older, they entertain a wider set of choices about when and how they are seen.”

 This phenomenon of the invisibility of women in their 50s is particularly fascinating to examine when it comes to books.
-According to The Guardian, women, particularly those over the age of 50, “have always made up a disproportionate amount of readers.”
-A 2016 survey by ebook retailer Kobo found that around 77% of the most active readers are women over the age of 45, with the largest group (30%) being women between the ages of 55 and 64.
+According to The Guardian, women, particularly those over 50, “have always made up a disproportionate amount of readers.”
+A 2016 survey found that around 77% of the most active readers are women over the age of 45.
+And the largest group of readers (30%) are women between the ages of 55 and 64.

-Despite accounting for the largest market share of avid readers, researching books about middle-aged women in their 50s was quite challenging.
-Throughout the Lifetime of Reading Challenge, we’ve been seeking out books with protagonists in each decade of life.
-Compiling our list of recommended books with main characters in their 50s proved even harder even than finding novels about older main characters of the septuagenarian and octogenarian sets.
+Despite accounting for the largest market share of avid readers, it’s quite challenging to find books about middle-aged women in their 50s.
+Throughout the Lifetime of Reading Challenge, we’ve researched books with protagonists in each decade of life.
+Compiling our list of recommended books with main characters in their 50s proved considerably harder than finding novels about older main characters of the septuagenarian and octogenarian sets.

-An online search turns up numerous lists of midlife fiction novels and books that are said to speak to the lives of middle-aged women.
-Invariably these lists mostly include stories about women in their 40s.
-Other search results promise “books with characters over 50.”
-These book lists, however, are typically filled with strong and interesting elderly characters.
-There are very few 50-year-old fictional characters to be found.
-Even when books feature protagonists over 50, The Guardian points out book publishers are very reluctant to put older women on the cover.
+An online search turns up numerous lists of midlife fiction novels that claim to speak to middle-aged women’s lives.
+Invariably, however, these lists mostly include stories about women in their 40s.
+Other search results promise “books with characters over 50,” but are typically filled with strong and interesting elderly characters.
+Unfortunately, there are very few 50-year-old fictional characters to be found.
+And even when books do feature protagonists over 50, The Guardian points out book publishers are very reluctant to put older women on the cover.

-Fortunately, after extensive research, we’ve been able to curate a diverse list of recommended books with main characters in their 50s.
+After extensive research, we’ve curated a diverse list of recommended books with main characters in their 50s.
 These titles reflect a wide range of life experiences during this decade of life.
-While many of these titles are books with 50-something women as main characters, the list also includes a number of wonderful male characters, and the protagonists vary in race, ethnicity, religion, sexual orientation, class, background, lifestyle, and more.
-Most of the recommendations are fictional novels about middle age, but we’ve included several memoirs about life in your 50s.
+While many of these titles feature 50-something women as main characters, the list also includes some wonderful male characters.
+The protagonists vary in race, ethnicity, religion, sexual orientation, class, background, lifestyle, and more.
+Most of the recommendations are fictional novels about middle age, but the list also includes several memoirs about life in your 50s.

-One of our main goals for the Lifetime of Reading Challenge is to create understanding and reinforce an appreciation for our fellow humans that are in different phases of life.
-As a result, we’ve focused primarily (but not exclusively) on contemporary stories with 50-something main characters.
-These current stories can help us all understand what life if your 50s is like in today’s society.
-They deal with a wide range of topics including career changes and ageism, becoming an empty-nester, caring for aging parents, marriage, divorce, midlife romance, and much more.
+One of our main goals for the Lifetime of Reading Challenge is to create understanding and reinforce an appreciation for our fellow humans in different life phases.
+As a result, we focus primarily (but not exclusively) on contemporary stories with 50-something main characters.
+These current stories can help us all understand what life in your 50s is like in today’s society.
+They deal with a wide range of topics, including career changes and ageism, becoming an empty-nester, caring for aging parents, marriage, divorce, midlife romance, and much more.